 is the so-called Rat Bat Crab Spider monster which looks like, well, an amalgam of a giant rat, bat, crab & spider.
 The producers went with a marionette to show long action shots ol the monster but went to full size claw sections in close ups as it attacks

 the astronauts which must have eaten up half the production's budget.
-As clumsy as it was on screen (not to mention how it was an antethisis to the intelligent design argument), it was still interesting looking monster at a car wreck sort of way.
+As clumsy as it was on screen (not to mention how it was an antethisis to the intelligent design argument), it was still interesting looking monster in a car wreck sort of way.

 Which brings us to this very nicely sculpted kit from Monsters In Motion.
 The sculpt was by Chris Lynch and this is the first time I have to say the kit is better